bbatsche/Ansible-Common-Role/README.md

 - `swap_path`&mdash; Location to store the swap file.
 Default is "/swap".
 - `shmmax_percent` &mdash; Percentage of available memory to use for `kernel.shmmax`.
 Default is "50".
 - `shmall_percent` &mdash; Percentage of available memory to use for `kernel.shmall`.
 Default is "50".
+- `default_groups` &mdash; Groups to add the Ansible user or `console_user` to.
+Values are "web-admin" and "www-data".

 Example Playbook
 ----------------